 These are hilarious, tongue-in-cheek cartoons of cats reporting the very latest news from their oh, so news-worthy lives.
 As you can imagine, they report breaking news about empty food bowls, the best sunspots, and the vacuum cleaner’s return, as well as life’s many mysteries.
 Good stuff, right?!
 What would the humans think about these same events?

 Milo Imagines the World by Matt de la Pena, illustrated by Christian Robi

 A powerful story that takes of the boy’s present reality and his imagination… Milo travels on the subway with his sister, his anxiety making him feel like a shook-up soda, even though it’s a weekly ride.
 He observes the people around him and in his notebook, draws and writes stories about them.
 They arrive at their stop and he’s surprised to see a boy that he noticed before is there, also– a boy wearing a fancy suit who he had made assumptions about.
 Seeing him in the line, helps Milo realize that you can’t tell people’s stories just by their appearance.

 Weird (Book 1) , Dare!
 (Book 2), and Tough!
 (Book 3) by Erin Frankel

 It’s the same situation told from different points of view, each in three different books.
 Weird! is Luisa’s story of being targeted by bullying.
 Dare! is Jayla’s story of watching the bullying as a bystander.
 Tough! is Sam’s story of being the bully.
 Isn’t this a cool concept?

 Wagons Ho! by George Hallowell and Joan Holub, illustrated by Lynne Avril

-Side by side are the stories in diary and scrapbook form of two girls who move from Missouri to the west.
-One story takes place in 1846, the other, now.
+Side by side stories in diary and scrapbook form share two girls’ experiences, both moving from Missouri to the West.
+One story takes place in 1846, the other, in the present day.
 It’s a fascinating comparison of what is the same and what is different from each girl’s different setting.